Monotonic Stack Code Template

 };

-This approach allows us to cleverly solve the problem of circular arrays with a time complexity of .
+This method can cleverly solve the problem of circular arrays with a time complexity of .

-function, which can calculate the next greater element for each item.
-But what if you need to calculate the previous greater element, or the previous greater or equal element?
-How should you modify the template accordingly?
-Moreover, in practical applications, problems won't directly ask you to calculate the next (or previous) greater (or smaller) element.
-How can you transform the problem into one related to monotonic stacks?
+function, which can calculate the next greater element for each element.
+But how should you modify the template if the problem asks you to calculate the previous greater element or the previous greater or equal element?
+In practical applications, problems won't directly ask you to calculate the next (or previous) greater (or smaller) element.
+How would you transform the problem into one related to monotonic stacks?

-I will compare different forms of monotonic stacks and provide classic examples in Variants and Exercises of Monotonic Stacks.
-For more design-related data structure problems, refer to Classic Exercises in Data Structure Design.
+I will compare several other forms of monotonic stacks in Variants and Exercises of Monotonic Stacks and provide classic examples of monotonic stacks.
+For more data structure design problems, refer to Classic Exercises on Data Structure Design.

 Related Problems